soyket/cf7-widget-elementor/readme.txt

 What Does This plugin give you?

-1. for editing or creating contact form 7, You don't have to leave elementor editor.
-New popup modal will be open on elementor editor. editing and creating forms is too much easy now.
+1. For editing or creating contact form 7, You don't have to leave elementor editor.
+New popup modal will be open on elementor editor.
+Edit or create forms on the fly!
 2. Easy use of contact forms created with Contact form 7 pluing inside elementor live editor
-3. Add Css directly from elementor live preview to your contact form 7 for different field type!!
+3. Add CSS directly from elementor live preview to your contact form 7 for different field type!!
-4. Add any wordpress page as thank you page with this directly from elementor edit screen when you add the VOID Contact Fom 7 Widget!
+4. Add any WordPress page as thank you page with this directly from elementor edit screen when you add the VOID Contact Fom 7 Widget!
 5. Use Single contact form 7 with different Style & redirect rule(Thank you page on success) on the same page with this.

-Note: This plugin is an addon of Elementor Page Builder (https://wordpress.org/plugins/elementor/) and will only work with Elementor Page Builder installed.
-And your elementor should be up to date to latest version
+Note: This plugin is an addon of Elementor Page Builder (https://wordpress.org/plugins/elementor/) and will only work with Elementor Page Builder installed along with Contact form 7 plugin.

 == Installation ==